 Skip advert

 In-depth reviews

-Mercedes has blended old and new to perfection, with a beautifully finished cabin and the latest tech
+Mercedes has blended old and new to perfection, with a beautifully finished cabin and the latest technology

 Meet the new boss, same as the old boss.
-When it comes to the design of the latest G-Class, it’s a case of 'if it ain’t broke, don’t fix it'.
-Mercedes knew it had to tread carefully when updating an icon, so it has kept the styling makeover to a minimum.
+When it comes to the design of the latest Mercedes G-Class, it’s a case of 'if it ain’t broke, don’t fix it'.
+The designers knew they had to tread carefully when updating an icon, and so kept the styling makeover to a minimum in order for the latest version to retain all the hallmarks of a G-Class.

 Advertisement - Article continues below

-From the distinctive door handles to the sound the door makes when it’s closed, and the exposed spare wheel on the tailgate to the indicators sat atop the front wings, the new G-Class looks almost identical to the original.
+From the distinctive door handles to the sound the door makes when it’s closed, the exposed spare wheel on the tailgate to the indicators atop the front wings, the current G-Class looks almost identical to the original.

-Look closer and you’ll spot a pair of LED headlights, narrower panel gaps and wheel arches and bumpers that look integral to the car.
-It’s a more cohesive design – a successful evolution of a much-loved icon.
-Dare we suggest it’s what the next Land Rover Defender should be like?
+Look closer, and you’ll spot a pair of LED headlights, narrower panel gaps, and wheelarches and bumpers that look integral to the car.
+It’s a more cohesive design – a successful evolution of a much-loved icon, much like what has been achieved with the Land Rover Defender.

+Skip advert